mongodb/specifications/source/server-selection/server-selection.rst

 6. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and continue to the next step;
-   otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation OR if the topology description has changed since the last time the message was logged, and goto Step #9.
+   otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation, and goto Step #9.

 7. Choose two servers at random from the set of suitable servers in the latency window.
 If there is only 1 server in the latency window, just select that